ivanovsaleksejs/lautari/README.md

 To build the project locally, run `yarn && yarn build` if you are using yarn, or `npm install && npm run build`.
 The project will be built into `dist` directory.

-A working demo (playable on local device) can be found [here](https://ivanovsaleksejs.github.io/lautari/).
+A working demo (playable locally, no multiplayer yet) can be found [here](https://ivanovsaleksejs.github.io/lautari/).

 ---